-Navigate clips in the Source Monitor
+Navigate clips in the Source menu in the Source Monitor

-You can set keyboard shortcuts for navigating the clips in the Source Monitor.
-These can speed toggling to the next or previous clip, skipping to the first or last clip, or closing one or all the clips in the Source Monitor.
+You can set keyboard shortcuts for navigating multiple clips loaded into the Source Monitor.
+Keyboard shortcuts can speed toggling of clips, skipping to the first or last clip, or closing one or all the clips in the Source Monitor popup menu.